 Additionally, our dataset suggests that a wider range of animals than mollusks may have started to occupy deeper tiers of the seafloor as far back as the Late Triassic and, more broadly, highlights disparate timing of deep-tier colonization among different taxonomic and ecological groups of infauna, including soft-bodied taxa unlikely to be represented in Mesozoic body fossil records.
-For instance, the maximum depths of Arenicolites and Diplocraterion begin to increase in the Upper Triassic (Fig. 6).
-Thalassinoides burrow depths, in contrast, do not begin to increase until the Upper Jurassic.
-These initial increases are followed by more substantial increases in depth in the Jurassic (Arenicolites and Diplocraterion) and Paleogene (Thalassinoides) (Fig. 6).
+For instance, the maximum uncorrected burrow depths of Arenicolites and Diplocraterion increase in Upper Triassic strata (Fig. 6).
+We observe Thalassinoides burrow depths, in contrast, increase in Upper Jurassic strata.
+These initial increases are followed by more substantial increases in depth in Jurassic (Arenicolites and Diplocraterion) and Paleogene (Thalassinoides) strata (Fig. 6).
 Diagnosing the taxonomic affinities of infauna from the trace fossil record is challenging, as a single trace may have multiple taxonomically distinct progenitors and a single organism may also create multiple traces reflecting disparate behaviors (see Supplement for further discussion).
 Nonetheless, some broad-scale taxonomic relationships can be discerned.
 Modern examples of Ophiomorpha are commonly attributed to the burrowing activities of deposit-feeding decapod crustaceans such as mud and ghost shrimp, which first appeared during the Early Jurassic (68, 69).
-Ophiomorpha burrows, which first appear in the Permian, become common in our dataset in the Jurassic and rapidly reach large maximum depths (Fig. 6).
+Ophiomorpha burrows, which first appear in the Permian, become common in our dataset in Jurassic strata and rapidly reach large maximum depths (Fig. 6).
 Increases in Ophiomorpha abundance may therefore, as discussed below, be associated with mid-Mesozoic shifts in seafloor nutrient supply and distribution.
 Some groups of infaunal worms also experienced increases in diversity during the MMR (70); in particular, the Arenicolidae, the family that contains the large and deep-burrowing lugworms, is known from the Triassic onward.
-Younger examples of large Arenicolites have commonly been attributed to the burrowing activities of lugworms, and we observe an increase in the frequency of very large Arenicolites starting in the Lower Jurassic (and given the scarcity of published Upper Triassic burrow depth data, slightly earlier increases may also be feasible).
-As discussed above, inclusion of additional burrow morphotypes associated with other members of the Modern Evolutionary Fauna (cf. (54)) may, in future, reveal additional texture in this record.
+Younger examples of large Arenicolites have commonly been attributed to the burrowing activities of lugworms, and we observe an increase in the relative abundance of very large Arenicolites starting in the Lower Jurassic (and given the scarcity of published Upper Triassic burrow depth data, slightly earlier increases may also be feasible).
+As discussed above, inclusion of additional burrow morphotypes associated with other members of the Modern Evolutionary Fauna (cf. (54)) may, in future, reveal additional insights.

-Enhanced predation pressure upon (and potentially also from) newly infaunalizing groups, as discussed above, and associated changes in resource partitioning may have incentivized the tracemakers associated with the ichnotaxa in our dataset to explore greater depths of seafloor sediments.
-The Mesozoic (particularly the Jurassic–Cretaceous) is also associated with a major shift in phytoplankton community composition, which has been proposed to have increased rates and efficiencies of upward transfer of energy and biomass to larger size classes (71).
+Enhanced predation pressure upon (and potentially also from) newly infaunalizing groups (discussed above) and associated changes in resource partitioning may have incentivized the tracemakers associated with the ichnotaxa in our dataset to explore greater depths of seafloor sediments.
+The Mesozoic (particularly the Jurassic–Cretaceous) is also associated with a major shift in phytoplankton community composition, which has been proposed to have increased rates and efficiencies of upward transfer of energy and facilitated the emergence of larger size classes (71).
 Additionally, carbonate I/Ca records have been inferred to reflect Mesozoic (and potentially Jurassic) increases in seawater oxygen levels (72).
 As burrowing is a metabolically demanding activity, increased food availability and more efficient growth rates, as well as increased oxygen bioavailability, resulting in larger body sizes and higher metabolic indices, would have eased some of the physiological pressures on both deep-tier burrowing and deep sediment mixing.
 These two factors could therefore provide an additional explanation for Triassic–Jurassic increases in transition layer depths, as well as Jurassic and Cretaceous increases in mixed layer depths.

 Cenozoic transition layer depths